bitwalker/distillery/docs/Phoenix Walkthrough.md

 You might wonder "why all the hassle to build a release?"
 A Phoenix project in `dev` mode is supposed to be interactive with features such as live code reload and automatic `brunch` asset recompilation and extra logging.
-While great for development, it comes at at a performance cost and you would not want to run a production Phoenix applicaiton in dev mode.
+While great for development, it comes at a performance cost and you would not want to run a production Phoenix application in dev mode.

 #### Take that Release Anywhere